 Which Berlin Bus Tours Are Best?

-What exactly is a “hop-on, hop-off” bus tour?
-Let’s call them Ho/Hos for short.
-Ho/Hos are bus tours offered by different companies that have its own buses circling the city along a particular route all day long.
-There are designated stops and riders can use their ticket to jump off the bus at any stop and get back on a different bus stop.
+These are the double-decker, open-top bus tours offered by different companies that have its own buses circling the city along a particular route all day long.
+There have designated stops and riders can use their ticket to jump off the bus at any stop and get back on at the same or a different bus stop.

 However, your ticket is only valid for the number of days included in your ticket price (generally 1 or 2 days) and only during the operating hours of the bus tour you’ve chosen.
-Most companies over a few different routes and you can buy a ticket for one route, two routes or however many they sell as a combined ticket.
+Most companies offer a few different routes and you can buy a ticket for one route, two routes or however many they sell as a combined ticket.

 Before buying a Ho/Ho tour ticket, you should note that many of these companies’ yours are included in the various tourist passes.
 Our post Which is the Best Berlin Tourist Pass? can help you decide if getting a pass is the right thing for you.

-This very popular double-decker hop-on, hop-off bus tour company offers several tour routes you can build into a package.
+This very popular double-decker hop-on-hop-off bus tour company offers several tour routes you can build into a package.
 Several extra features make these tours an excellent choice.

 They have 4 out of 5 stars on TripAdvisor and Get Your Guide (read some of the reviews) with over 700 reviews.
-Many of the reviews mention that these tours are a good value for your money, given the amount of territory you cover, especially if you buy a 2 day ticket with several routes.
-The biggest complaints are the inconsistency of the live guides.
-Some live guides are described in reviews as “excellent” and “informative.”
-One guide was described as “personal, knowledgeable, kind, considerate and super smart!”
-Other reviewers describe some live guides as “rude” “moody” “grouchy” “unengaging” and even “reading a script from an iPad.”
-It’s clearly luck of the draw when you take a tour with a live guide.
-As for the pre-recorded commentary, most people found it informative but average.
-On the plus side, this company offers the pre-recorded commentary in 9 languages.
+Many of the reviews mention that these tours are a good value for your money, given the amount of territory you cover, especially if you buy a 2-day ticket with several routes.

 This company provides a live guide who delivers commentary in English and German.
 For a live guide, look for the green/beige buses.

 You’ll get a set of headphones at the start of the tour so you can listen in English, German, French, Spanish, Italian, Russian, Polish, and Chinese.
 For these tours, be sure to get on the red buses.

-If you take tours on the above days, you have the choice to get off the bus and take free one-hour walking tours.
+If you take tours on the above days, you have the choice to get off the bus and take free, one-hour walking tours.
 One tour is about the Third Reich and the other is about the Berlin Wall.
 (Check out our self-guided tour of Nazi Berlin and also our posts about where to visit the Berlin Wall.)

 Classic Tour – Route A